 We consider the Norwegian RLG sector financially strong because of the supportive and closely supervised system that underpins the sector.
-Namely, that much of Norwegian RLGs' revenues come from government grants and the equalisation principle ensures that all RLGs have the financial means to deliver an equal standard of living and quality of services as mandated by the central government.
+Namely, that much of Norwegian RLGs' revenues come from government grants and the equalisation principle ensures that all RLGs have the financial means to deliver consistent service delivery throughout the country.
 Further, all budgets are supervised by the central government and RLGs are not allowed to budget for an operating deficit, while RLGs can only borrow for certain purposes.
 If an RLG experiences a deficit, it is placed under close government oversight until the deficit is eliminated.

-Importantly, RLGs may not be declared insolvent, and payments cannot be canceled, only deferred and interest would accrue normally.
-On this background, KBN has not recorded any loss from lending during over 90 years of operations.
-Although KBN never incurred a credit loss, the introduction of IFRS 9 accounting standards in January 2018, resulted in the lender making provisions for theoretical losses of NOK11 million as of March 2019.
-All relevant exposures continue to be considered as stage 1.
+Importantly, RLGs cannot be declared insolvent and payments cannot be cancelled, only deferred and interest would accrue normally.
+On this background, KBN has not recorded a loss from lending during over 90 years of operations.
+Although KBN never incurred a credit loss, in line with IFRS 9 accounting standards the lender made provisions for theoretical losses on loans and bond investments of NOK40 million as of March 2020, up from NOK12 million at the end of 2019, because of the greater uncertainty in the Norwegian economy.
+The amount remained small against relevant exposures of NOK247 billion, all of which continue to be considered as Stage 1.

-KBN also benefits from operating in a wealthy and developed country with very high economic, institutional and government financial strength, as well as low susceptibility to event risk.
-The bank's Macro Profile is aligned with that of Norway at 'Very Strong -'.
+KBN also benefits from operating in a wealthy and developed country with very high economic, institutional and government financial strength, as well as very low susceptibility to adverse events.
+KBN's Macro Profile is aligned with that of Norway at 'Very Strong -'.

 Notwithstanding, indebtedness of the Norwegian RLG sector has increased in recent years, along with an increasing standard of public services, and a portion of these borrowings would be sensitive to higher interest rates.
-Municipalities are also exposed to climate risk, such as severe weather phenomena, though KBN's green bond program aims to finance the sector's transition to be more climate resilient.

-Similarly to peers, KBN's customer base is small in number, which inherently leads to significant single-borrower concentrations in its loan book.
+Further, similarly to peers, KBN's customer base is small in number, which inherently leads to significant single-borrower concentrations in its loan book.
 Nonetheless, KBN complies with all regulations, including those on large exposures.